Daniel-Nikpayuk/markdown/README.md

 In particular, I claim C++17 and above are already powerful enough that safe extensions can be simulated at compile time, to be used in the compilation process without additional cost to run time performance.
-This is achieved through several techniques making use of C++'s multiparadigm design.
+This is achieved through several techniques making use of C++'s multiparadigm features.

-Before continuing, I should clarify this library does not use other libraries such as Boost or even the C++ standard (std::).
+Before continuing, I should clarify this library does **not** use other libraries such as Boost or even the C++ standard (std::).

 ### Method Equip